Sankoré Madrasah: Scholars

-Notable Scholars
+Notable scholars

 Some significant scholars include Abu Abdallah, Ag Mohammed ibn Utman, Ag Mohammed Ibn Al-Mukhtar An-Nawahi.
 Most came from wealthy and religious families that were members of the Sufi Qadiriyya.
-The most influential scholar was Ahmad Bamba who served as the final chancellor of Sankoré Madrasa.
-His life is a brilliant example of the range and depth of West African intellectual activity before colonialism.
-He was the author of over forty books, with nearly each one constituting of a different theme.
+The most influential scholar was Ahmad Baba who served as the final chancellor of Sankoré Madrasa.
+His life is a brilliant example of the range and depth of intellectual activity in the Sahel before European colonialism.
+He was the author of over forty books, with nearly each one having a different theme.
 He was also one of the first citizens to protest the Moroccan conquest of Timbuktu in 1591.
 Eventually, he, along with his peer scholars, was imprisoned and exiled to Morocco.
 This led to the loss of his personal collection of 1600 books, which was one of the richest libraries of his day.

-Religious Pilgrimage
+Religious pilgrimage

 Apart from their time working in their theoretical studies and the preservation of knowledge, the scholars of Timbuktu were extremely pious.
 Many embarked on the Hajj, the religious pilgrimage to Mecca, and used this opportunity to hold discussions with scholars from other parts of the Muslim world.
 On the way home, the scholars showed their humble nature by both learning from other leading scholars in Cairo, and volunteering to teach pupils of other schools in Kano, Katsina, and Walata.
 Mohammed Bagayogo received an honorary doctorate in Cairo on his holy pilgrimage to Mecca.